IGS/rnaseq-pipeline/README.md

-# ergatis-pipelines
+# RNAseq Pipeline
-A version of IGS Ergatis that separates the workflow pipelines by branch
+A version of IGS Ergatis that houses the components and scripts for the RNASeq pipeline